 Lead in drinking water, although rarely the sole cause of lead poisoning can significantly increase a person's total lead exposure, particularly the exposure of infants who drink baby formula and concentrated juices that are mixed with water.
 The EPA estimates that drinking water can make up to 20 percent or more of a person's total exposure to lead.

-Steps you can take in the home (or anywhere else) to reduce exposure to lead in drinking water
+You can take steps in the home (or anywhere else) to reduce exposure to lead in drinking water

 Let the water run from the tap before using it for drinking or cooking any time the water in the faucet has gone unused for more than six hours.
 The longer the water resides in the plumbing, the more lead it may contain.
 Flushing the tap means running the cold water faucet until the water gets noticeably colder, usually about 30 seconds.
 Although toilet flushing or showering flushes water through a portion of your home's plumbing system, you still need to flush the water in each faucet before using it for drinking or cooking.
 Flushing tap water is a simple and inexpensive measure you can take to protect your health.
 It usually uses less than one or two gallons of water.
 To conserve water, fill a couple of bottles with water for drinking water after flushing the tap or draw water into a pitcher and place it in the refrigerator.
 Whenever possible, use the first flush water to wash dishes or water the plants.